EhabMagdyy/Bash-Scripts/README.md

 - **Format**: Videos are downloaded in MP4 format, and audio in MP3.
 - **Dependencies**: The script relies on `yt-dlp` for downloading content.
 - Ensure you have sufficient storage space for large playlists.

+---

+### 7.Weather

+This simple Bash script allows you to check the current weather for a specified city using the `wttr.in` service.
+It prompts the user to enter a city name and then fetches the weather information for that city.